SUNLENCA- lenacapavir sodium tablet, film coated SUNLENCA- lenacapavir sodium kit

 • # Values reflect the blood-to-plasma ratio of lenacapavir following a single dose intravenous administration of [14C] lenacapavir through 336 hours postdose.

-• Þ Dosing in mass balance studies: single dose intravenous administration of [14C] lenacapair to subjects without HIV-1 infection.
+• Þ Dosing in mass balance studies: single dose intravenous administration of [14C] lenacapair to participants without HIV-1.

 • ß Metabolized via oxidation, N-dealkylation, hydrogenation, amide hydrolysis, glucuronidation, hexose conjugation, pentose conjugation, and glutathione conjugation; primarily via CYP3A and UGT1A1 and no single circulating metabolite accounted for >10% of plasma drug-related exposure.